HomeGrown: music in McNairy

 The Stanton Littlejohn Sessions

 McNairy County's rockabilly roots are incredibly rich.
 Legendary rock 'n' roll deejay, Dewey Phillips, who hailed from Adamsville, Tennessee introduced the world to Elvis Presley, Carl Perkins, Johnny Cash, and Jerry Lee Lewis, among other early rockabilly artists.
 Three members of the International Rockabilly Hall of Fame are McNairy County natives.
 Elvis Presley played his first road gig at Bethel Springs, Tennessee, where he just happened to meet a young guitarist named Carl Perkins.
 Perkins made the first recordings of his storied career with Stanton Littlejohn at Eastview, Tennessee in 1951.
-In 2008 Arts in McNairy was instrumental in having Highway 45 South from Interstate 40 to the Mississippi state line dubbed, Rockabilly Highway.
+In 2008 Arts in McNairy was instrumental in having Highway 45 South from Interstate 40 to the Mississippi state line dubbed, Rockabilly Highway, touching off a number of musical heritage programs loosely termed the Rockabilly Highway Revival.
 Two world class public art installations in downtown Selmer, Tennessee pay homage to this incredible musical legacy.
 The iconic Rockabilly Highway Mural I & Rockabilly Highway Mural II are by Nashville artist Brian Tull, a McNairy County native.
-An annual music and heritage festival, The Rockabilly Highway Revival, celebrates the region's rockabilly heritage the second week in June in downtown Selmer.
-The annual McNairy County Music Hall of Fame inductions take place on the eve of the music festival.
-The Revival is cosponsored by AiM and McNairy County Economic Development and Chamber of Commerce.
+The murals inspired an annual music and heritage festival, The Rockabilly Highway Revival Festival, which celebrates the region's rockabilly heritage the second week in June in downtown Selmer.
+The annual McNairy County Music Hall of Fame inductions take place on the eve of the music festival and all members of the Hall of Fame are honored on a downtown walking trail known as the Trail of Music Legends.

 Brooms and Broomcorn Heritage